bew030/LeetCode/README.md

           <td>
             <ul>
               <li> TL;DR: You're given a linked list.
 Keep the first m nodes and remove the next n nodes; keep on doing that until you reach the end of the list. </li>
               <li> You really need to work on iterating through linked lists.
 Try to understand specifically what the variable is referencing (is it making a copy or is it referencing?)
 I think your logic is there but your references are fuzzy.
-REWORK THIS. </li>
+REWORK THIS.
+EDIT: It makes more sense now, sometimes you're making a hard copy of the reference. </li>
             </ul>
           </td>
         </tr>